-Countywide Other Funds
+Countywide Cost Reductions and/or Other Funds

-Given the nature of the Project cost increase, new funding sources are unlikely and regional or countywide funding will be necessary.
+If new local agency resources are not allocated to the Project cost increase, regional or countywide funding could be considered.
 These funds are programmed for other uses in Metro's financial forecast, during the timeframe when funds are needed for the Project cost increase.
 A reallocation of the funds to the cost increase would divert the funding from other Board-approved uses and or require additional debt financing.
 Eligible sources of countywide funding include Proposition C 25% (Transit-Related Streets and Highways), Proposition C 40% (Discretionary), and Proposition A 35% (Rail Development).

-Through Fiscal Years 2024 and 2025, the Proposition C 25% funds are currently planned, from highest to lowest, for debt service on Metro bonds, Call For Projects,

-Microtransit, Freeway Service Patrol, and the Crenshaw/LAX Locally Funded Activities Project.
-The Proposition C 40% is planned for Metro bus operations, ADA-paratransit operations, rail operations, the municipal and non-Metro operators, and debt service.
-The Proposition A 35% is planned for Heavy Rail Vehicles, rail operations, debt service on Metro bonds, vehicle midlife, and Light Rail Vehicles.
+Through FY 2025, the Proposition C 25% funds are currently planned, from highest to lowest, for debt service on Metro bonds, I-5 South Carpool and Mixed Flow Lanes I-605 to OCL, Freeway Service Patrol, Blue Line Track and System Refurbishment, and the Crenshaw/LAX Locally Funded Activities Project.
+The Proposition C 40% is planned for Metro bus operations, ADA-paratransit operations, debt service, Metro bus fleet replacement, and the municipal and non-Metro operators.
+The Proposition A 35% is planned for debt service on Metro bonds, Metro rail operations, Division 20, Heavy Rail Vehicles, and Light Rail Vehicles.